Warning

 • Never less than 1200 kbps, if the video is a screen capture.

-Source: The GetMaxDefaultVideoBitrateKbps() function in libwebrtc source code.
+Source: the GetMaxDefaultVideoBitrateKbps() function in libwebrtc source code.

 To verify what is exactly being sent by your web browser, check its internal WebRTC stats.
 For example, to check the outbound stats in Chrome: